DiegoSSJ/ServerConfigurator/README.md

 ## Generate a new configuration file from Sitecore excel file
 - Use the XmlSchema.xml file in Excel to generate the xml configuration file used by the script.
 - This is done using Excel, via Developer tab (enable it first if needed) -> XML -> Export.
 - You need to map the columns with the xml mappings first.
 Use Source on that same XML area, XML-Mappings-> Add and add the schema file.
+Select the root node when asked.
 - Then for each mapping you do right click, 'Map Element' and select a cell in the column to be used.
 Do that for all, then you can export.
 - More information here: https://support.office.com/en-us/article/Export-XML-data-from-Excel-2016-c3cd6ade-7845-4b75-ba2e-fb9daad0567d